Moran79/folda/README.md

 Discriminant Analysis (ULDA).
 If you’re unfamiliar with stepwise LDA or ULDA, please refer to the following resources:

-For stepwise LDA using Wilks’ Lambda, see:

-- Section 6.11.1 in *Methods of Multivariate Analysis, Third Edition* by Alvin C. Rencher and William F. Christensen (2012).
+- For stepwise LDA using Wilks’ Lambda, see Section 6.11.1 in *Methods of Multivariate Analysis, Third Edition* by Alvin C. Rencher and William F. Christensen (2012).

-For ULDA, refer to:

-- Ye, J., & Yu, B. (2005). *Characterization of a family of algorithms for generalized discriminant analysis on undersampled problems.*
-  Journal of Machine Learning Research, 6(4).
+- For ULDA, refer to Ye, J., & Yu, B. (2005). *Characterization of a family of algorithms for generalized discriminant analysis on undersampled problems.* Journal of Machine Learning Research, 6(4).
   [Link](https://www.jmlr.org/papers/volume6/ye05a/ye05a.pdf).

-For a combination of ULDA and forward LDA using Pillai’s trace, see:

-- Wang, S. (2024). *A New Forward Discriminant Analysis Framework Based on Pillai’s Trace and ULDA*. arXiv preprint arXiv:2409.03136.
+- For a combination of ULDA and forward LDA using Pillai’s trace, see Wang, S. (2024). *A New Forward Discriminant Analysis Framework Based on Pillai’s Trace and ULDA*. arXiv preprint arXiv:2409.03136.
   [Link](https://arxiv.org/abs/2409.03136).